suwatch/Auth0OAuth/README.md

 ================
 This demonstrates adding authentication to your site using Auth0 oauth2.0.

+<strong>Disclaimer:</strong> <i>this is for demonstration purpose only.
+Although I only try it with .NET application, it should with different types of applications as well.</i>

   - Create [the Auth0 application](https://app.auth0.com/#/applications).
     - After creation, navigate to your Auth0 application Settings tab.
 Take note of Domain, Client ID and Client Secret.
 You will need these info in next step.